nguyentito/miscalgo/README.md

 point in my life.
 Because there's not enough useless stuff on GitHub already.

+* C
+  * Parallel merge sort
 * Haskell
-  * calculator for arithmetic expressions with an ad-hoc parser (written in high school ; the code is rather ugly)
+  * Calculator for arithmetic expressions with an ad-hoc parser (written in high school; the code is rather ugly)
 * OCaml
   * Huffman encoding (also written a very long time ago!)
   * Quadtree-based solution to a Prologin exercise (this is *not* the